+While suggestive, the above argument is not rigorous since the perturbative correction (\ref{adiacor}) cannot be trusted when it is not small.
 In order to obtain a full reduced nonlinear description, a further asymptotic limit is needed, beyond that of a slowly varying potential (i.e. $\sigma\rightarrow\infty$).
 A simple mathematical one is obtained by increasing the flow velocity $k_0$ at the same time as the length scale of the potential is varied, i.e. taking the limit, $\sigma\rightarrow\infty,\, k_0\rightarrow\infty$ with a fixed ratio $\kappa =k_0/\sigma$.
 Determining the steady solution of Eq.~(\ref{eq2}) reduces in this limit to solving the simple system,

 where $z=y/\sigma$.
 Eq.~(\ref{redreq}), (\ref{redpeq}) simply give back for $\kappa=0$ the adiabatic solution (\ref{bvsrho}),(\ref{soladiaphase}) and, perturbatively for small $\kappa$, the correction (\ref{adiacor}).
 But, in the asymptotic limit considered, $\kappa$ can now take any value.
-The reduced system (\ref{redreq}),(\ref{redpeq}) has only first-order derivatives in $z$.
-Its phase-plane can be easily determined (Fig.~S2).
-Eq.~(\ref{redreq}), (\ref{redpeq}) have only one spatially-divergent modes from the unstable ID at $z=+\infty$.
-A simple shooting method determines the amplitude of the potential for which this divergence vanishes and the solution tends at $z=+\infty$ toward the ID branch, as illustrated in Fig.~\ref{redpb.fig}a.
-It brings however a surprise : for given driving parameters, multiple transitions are found by increasing the localized potential amplitude.
-The fluid density in the wake of the obstacle is in the HD state for low potential amplitudes.
-At a first critical amplitude, it jumps to the LD state, as described above.
-When the potential amplitude is further increased, a second transition is found, at which the fluid density jumps back to the HD state.
+The reduced system (\ref{redreq}),(\ref{redpeq}), has only first-order derivatives in $z$.
+Eq.~(\ref{redreq}), (\ref{redpeq}), have only one spatially-divergent mode from the unstable ID-state at $z=+\infty$.
+A simple shooting method thus determines the critical amplitude of the potential, $u_m^*$, for which this divergence vanishes and the solution tends at $z=+\infty$ toward the ID branch, as illustrated in Fig.~\ref{redpb.fig}a.
+For given driving parameters, multiple transitions are found by increasing the localized potential amplitude, as for the full GGPE.
+The fluid density in the wake of the obstacle is in the HD-state for low potential amplitudes.
+At a first critical amplitude, it jumps to the LD-state, as described above.
+When the potential amplitude is further increased, a second transition is found, at which the fluid density jumps back to the HD-state.
 Further transitions are found for still higher values of $u_m$.
 The loci of these transitions are plotted in the $(k_0, u_m)$ parameter plane in Fig.~\ref{redpb.fig}b.

-These multiple solutions and the asymptotics of the $u_m^*(k_0)$ branches can be understood by considering Eq.~(\ref{redreq}), (\ref{redpeq}) for large $\kappa$.
-In this limit, the evolution of $\rho$ and $\theta$ with $z$ is slow, except for the potential term $\delta(z)$ that evolves on a $z$-scale of order 1.
-The density of a solution of Eq.~(\ref{redreq}), (\ref{redpeq}), that starts in the HD state at $z=-\infty$, does not significantly change when it encounters the localized potential while its phase rotates by an angle $\Delta\theta$,